brmson/yodaqa/doc/HIGHLEVEL.md

 ## Answer Merger

-Tihs phase is a CAS multiplier that consumes all **CandidateAnswerCAS**, ranks them and outputs a single **FinalAnswerCAS** CAS containing the ranked list of answers (with confidence scores), possibly also adding some combined answers.
+Tihs phase is a CAS multiplier that consumes all **CandidateAnswerCAS**, ranks them and outputs a single **AnswerHitlistCAS** CAS containing the ranked list of answers (with confidence scores), possibly also adding some combined answers.

 ## Answer Writer

-This IO phase is a CAS consumer that serializes the **FinalAnswerCAS** to whatever output medium (the console, an IRC-connected pipe or whatever).
+This IO phase is a CAS consumer that serializes the **AnswerHitlistCAS** to whatever output medium (the console, an IRC-connected pipe or whatever).